suhuf/THM_Write-/Writeups/Carnage.md

 <img width="1845" height="549" alt="image" src="https://github.com/user-attachments/assets/ec978f63-2025-459a-a4a6-2669d0c8c464" />

-26 packets, since these are encrypted we have no clear way of telling what is going on in the conversation.
-However the wording of the question let's us know that they are indeed doing a download of some sort during this time period.
-Filtering out that which is coming from trysted domains such as **windows.com** and **microsoft** we find that their are 3 suspicious domains that our vitcim is communicating with:
+26 packets, since these are encrypted, we have no clear way of telling what is going on in the conversation.
+However, the wording of the question lets us know that they are indeed doing a download of some sort during this time period.
+Filtering out that which is coming from trusted domains such as **windows.com** and **microsoft**, we find that there are 3 suspicious domains that our victim is communicating with:

 <img width="1821" height="214" alt="image" src="https://github.com/user-attachments/assets/4a62dc01-aefe-4054-bfa0-075860447ab7" />